 Do your gums bleed when you brush or floss your teeth?
-You may be developing gingivitis, which is a predecessor to periodontitis, or gum disease.
+You may be developing gingivitis, which is the first stage of periodontitis, or gum disease.
 Periodontitis is a fairly common disease, affecting 3 million Americans each year.
-However, in the late stages of the disease, it can lead to tooth loss and gum recession.
+However, in the late stages, it can lead to tooth loss and gum recession.
 Learn ways to treat bleeding gums in Charlotte, NC and seek treatment at Dentistry of The Queen City.

 You should never ignore bleeding gums.
 They can increase your risk of multiple conditions such as:

 - Cardiovascular disease

 - Heart attacks

 Treating Bleeding Gums and Gum Disease

 There are surgical and non-surgical periodontal disease treatments to help lessen the symptoms of periodontitis.
 Non-surgical treatment can include antibiotics, scaling, and root planing.
 Topical or oral antibiotics can help eliminate bacteria that is causing infection.